Am I Undercharging? How to Tell if You’re Underpricing Your MSP Services

 What Determines a Fair Service Price?

-Pricing isn’t guesswork.
-It’s not “what feels fair,” or “what everyone else seems to be doing,” and it’s definitely not something you bolt down once and forget forever.
 Pricing right means modeling the real economics of your business: what it actually costs you to deliver service, how your tools and labor scale, and the margin you need to stay healthy and grow.
-These are real numbers.
-That’s why NinjaOne created a pricing calculator—the math gets complicated quickly.
+Luckily, these are real numbers that you have access to.

 Below is how to think about it in three digestible pieces.